jblukach/cloudcruft/README.md

 # cloudcruft

 Public IP addresses from a shared pool are automatically assigned using the Dynamic Host Configuration Protocol (DHCP) as resources launch.
 Addresses occasionally develop a poor reputation on the Internet before being returned.
-The next organization blindly assumes those addresses, which can result in a negative customer experience.
+The following organization blindly assumes those addresses, which can result in a negative customer experience.

+Cloudcruft captures DNS, IPv4, and IPv6 atomic indicators from Open-Source Intelligence Threat Feeds, storing them in Apache Parquet files for investigations into the past.

 ### Threat Feeds